 The legal term "wrongful death" refers to a death caused by the negligence or misconduct of another.
 A wrongful death claim may arise in any number of circumstances.
-Examples include: nursing home negligence or abuse; medical malpractice; car, motorcycle or truck accidents; workplace accidents; and defective products.
+Examples include: nursing home negligence or abuse; car, motorcycle or truck accidents; workplace accidents; and defective products.
 Our lawyers have handled wrongful death claims throughout Northeast Florida.

 Wrongful death claims are different from other types of claims because the person who died is not the plaintiff.
 Instead, suit is brought by the victim's family members or estate, and the purpose of the suit is not to recover damages which are personal to the victim, but to compensate the family members who have been harmed financially and emotionally by their loved one's death.
 Thus, compensation may include an award for loss of emotional support, services or benefits of the deceased, loss of the deceased’s future wages, medical expenses, and funeral expenses.